 This negative rhetorical question emphasizes the positive answer.
-It can be translated as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "The ones biting at you will certainly rise up suddenly, and the ones terrifying you will awaken."
 (See: Rhetorical Question)